 Scientific steering committee meeting

-SSC advise on medi and short-term requirements Mantid.
+The SSC advises on medium and short-term requirements for Mantid.
 The outcome of SSC will be in the agenda for discussion of the next PMB meeting in 4 weeks.

 PMB agrees to elect an SSC chair to formalize the government strategy to guide the project for end users.
 The SSC chair should be one of the PMB members.
+In future, the SSC chair can be elected at the SSC; the nomination of an SSC chair at this point is an expedient to ensure that.

-JT, GG and RS are going to of SSC ESS, SNS and ISIS respectively.
-The review will take place in 6 months.
+JT, GG and RS are going to propose membership of SSC from the ESS, SNS and ISIS respectively.

 External review